pearsonkyle/DocBuddy/README.md

 - **API URL**: Enter the API endpoint for your LLM (e.g. `http://localhost:1234/v1` for LMStudio)
 - **Test Connection**: Verify that the plugin can connect to your LLM provider and select a model from the drop down after.

-Some local LLM providers will require additional configuration to work with the plugin.
-For example, LM Studio users will need to enable CORS in their LM Studio settings to allow the plugin to connect from the browser.
+Some local LLM providers will require users to enable CORS in their API settings to allow the plugin to connect from the browser.

 ![](examples/lmstudio_cors.png)